Blackberry Jasmine Iced Tea

 Method

-- Heat the water to 75–80°C (167–176°F), do not boil.
+- Heat the water to 75–80°C — do not boil.
+Jasmine tea’s green tea base is just as sensitive to over-extraction as standard green tea, and boiling water would strip away both the clean structure and the floral scent’s more delicate top notes simultaneously.
 Add the jasmine tea and steep for 2–3 minutes maximum.
-Remove the tea bags or strain the leaves and let the tea cool to lukewarm.
+Remove the bags gently without squeezing, or strain the loose leaves completely.
+Let the tea cool to lukewarm.

 - While the tea is still warm, stir in 2 tablespoons of honey until fully dissolved.
 Taste and add up to 1 additional tablespoon only if needed.
-This drink should stay dry and floral, not sweet.
+This drink should stay lightly sweetened, dry, and floral — the blackberry purée added later will contribute its own deep, natural sweetness, so restraint here keeps the balance correct.

-- Stir 120–150 ml of the strained blackberry purée into the tea.
+- Stir 120–150ml of the strained blackberry purée into the tea.
 Taste and adjust carefully — blackberry should sit under jasmine, not on top of it.
+Start at the lower end of the range, since blackberry’s deep, assertive character can overwhelm jasmine’s quieter floral note more readily than a milder fruit would.